edz314/MMO-framework/Docs/Architecture.md

 **9. WorldState**
 Description: Manages the global state of the game world, including environmental conditions and NPC positions.
 Interaction: Provides context to NPCs for making decisions and changing states.

+**Flow Diagrams / Sequence Diagrams**

+**State Transition Example:**

+[Start] -> [Evaluate Conditions] -> [Decision Tree] -> [Select State] -> [FSM Transition] -> [Execute State Logic] -> [Repeat]

+**Data Flow Example:**

+[Environment] --> [WorldState] --> [NPCMind] --> [FSM] --> [NPCData] --> [Decision Tree] --> [FSM]

+**Explanation of FSM, Decision Tree, and NPC Mind Logic**

+**FSM (Finite State Machine)**
+The FSM controls the active state of an NPC.
+States represent different behaviors (e.g., Aggressive, Defensive), and the FSM transitions between these states based on triggers or conditions provided by the Decision Tree and the environment.

+**Decision Tree**
+The Decision Tree evaluates game conditions, such as proximity to enemies or health levels, and determines the most appropriate state for the NPC to enter.
+The output of the Decision Tree informs the FSM on how to transition between states.

+**NPC Mind Logic**
+The NPCMind orchestrates the overall decision-making process.
+It leverages the Decision Tree to assess conditions and instructs the FSM to execute appropriate behavior.
+The NPCMind also interacts with NPCData to track the NPC's current state, inventory, and other attributes.

+**Data Flow and Communication Between Modules**

+NPCMind acts as the central controller, receiving inputs from the WorldState and Decision Tree.

+The FSM manages state transitions based on instructions from the Decision Tree.

+NPCData stores the current state and inventory, which are crucial for decision-making.

+WorldState provides environmental context that influences NPC behavior.

+This modular design allows for flexibility and extensibility, making it easy to introduce new states, actions, and decision logic as needed.